 Encouraged, Packard and Giles moved the school from the church basement to a nine-acre site used as Army barracks during the Civil War.
 Rockefeller visited the newly relocated school and settled the debt on the property.
 In 1884, the school changed its name to the Spelman Seminary to honor the parents of Rockefeller’s wife, Laura Spelman Rockefeller.

 In 1924, the school became Spelman College, and five years later, it joined forces with its neighbors Morehouse College and Atlanta University to form the Atlanta University Center.

 The liberal arts college has always enjoyed a special relationship with Morehouse.
 Students take classes at both campuses, and “Spelhouse” marriages — between a Spelman woman and a Morehouse man — are common.

 Lomax, a Morehouse graduate, said he has fond memories of Spelman’s “idyllic, neat and scrubbed little campus” and its “beautiful and accomplished young women.”

 Spelman women become leaders who make a difference in the world, Tatum said.
-Among its alumnae are author Alice Walker and Grammy Award winner Bernice Johnson Reagon.
+Among its alumnae is author Alice Walker and Grammy Award winner Bernice Johnson Reagon.

 Spelman’s 125th anniversary marks Tatum’s fourth year on campus.
 She is the ninth president and the third black woman to hold the position.
 A petite woman with a big smile, she can rattle off Spelman statistics and stories of student successes in rapid-fire motion.

-A former interim president at Mount Holyoke, Tatum took the reins as president from President Audrey Forbes Manley, whose husband also had served as a Spelman president.
+A former interim president at Mount Holyoke, Tatum took the reins as president of President Audrey Forbes Manley, whose husband also had served as a Spelman president.